Guernsey loophole towers: Design and construction

 The towers were all built to one design.
 They all had three floors, the two above the ground floor having loopholes that would permit musket fire to cover all approaches to the tower.
 Captain Frederick Bassett, RE, the Commanding Engineer in the Channel Islands, oversaw the towers' construction.
 They were to be built to the design of the Jersey round towers, but in fact deviated in a number of ways.
 They had a batter (slope) at the base, and were slenderer than the Jersey towers.
 The Jersey towers also later received machicolations, which are absent from the Guernsey loophole towers.

 Dimensions

 The towers are 30 ft tall, and have an external diameter of 20 ft and an internal diameter of just over 12 ft.
 They have a batter to the walls to the first floor, and then rise straight up from there.

 Material

 The towers were built of Guernsey granites.
 Tower #1, at Houge à la Perre Battery, on Belle Greve Bay, St Peter Port, was built of St Peter Port gabbro.
-All the others were built of local granites, with Vazon being built of Cobo Granite (Adamellite).
+All the others were built of local granite, with Vazon being built of Cobo Granite (Adamellite).